Dacher Keltner

-Dacher Joseph Keltner is a Mexican-born American professor of psychology at University of California, Berkeley, who directs the Berkeley Social Interaction Lab.
-He is also the founder and faculty director of the Greater Good Science Center, host of the podcast The Science of Happiness, and Chief Scientific Advisor of Hume AI.
+Dacher Joseph Keltner is a Mexican-born American professor of psychology at the University of California, Berkeley, who directs the Berkeley Social Interaction Lab.

-Biography
+Early life and education

 Keltner was born in Jalisco, Mexico, to two early members of the counterculture.
-Keltner's mother, a literature professor, and father, an artist, raised both him and his brother in Laurel Canyon in the late 1960s.
-When his mother secured her first job as a professor in 1970, they moved to a conservative town in the foothills of the California Sierra Nevada.
+Keltner's mother, a literature professor, and father, an artist and firefighter, raised both him and his brother in Laurel Canyon in the 1970s.
+When his mother secured her first job as a professor, they moved to a conservative town in the foothills of the California Sierra Nevada.
+When Keltner was in high school, their family relocated to Nottingham, England.

 Keltner received his B.A. in psychology and sociology from the University of California, Santa Barbara, in 1984, he received his Ph.D. from Stanford University in 1989, and he completed three years of post-doctoral work with Paul Ekman at the University of California, San Francisco.